quest-bih/ContriBOT/README.md

 ```r
 contrib_extractions <- extract_contributions(text_corpus)
 ```
+The estimated presence of an Author Contribution Section, Acknowledgement section, and any ORCIDs that were written out as text in the article are in the output variables `has_contrib`, `has_ackn`, and `has_orcid`, respectively.

 Finally, the extracted text of the author contribution section can be classified and categorized with the following output variables: